naveenkumarm2130/Walmart-Sales-Analysis/README.md

 respectively located in Mandalay, Yangon and Naypyitaw.
 The dataset was obtained from the Kaggle Walmart Sales Forecasting Competition.

 The **analysis** covered various aspects such as sales trends over time, top-selling products, seasonal variations, regional sales performance, and customer buying patterns.
 I utilized MySQL functions for calculations, joins, subqueries, and data filtering to generate comprehensive reports and visualizations.
-The data contains 17 columns and 1000 rows.The project involved cleaning and transforming raw data, implementing data aggregation methods, and conducting complex SQL queries to extract valuable insights.
+The data contains 17 columns and 1000 rows.
+The project involved cleaning and transforming raw data, implementing data aggregation methods, and conducting complex SQL queries to extract valuable insights.

 The **findings** obtained from the data analysis are Top-Selling Products, Sales Trends, Regional Performance and Customer Segmentation.
 These valuable insights helps us to